daostack/subgraph/README.md

 2. `npm install`
 3. `npm run configure:<development|mainnet>` - configure the project to use ganache or mainnet via infura.
-4. `docker-compose build` - to rebuild docker image
+4. `docker-compose build` - to rebuild docker changes after adding/removing packages

 All npm scripts can be called within a container using `docker-compose` with all dependencies and services set up: